Security Pages

 • Greeting: If you have an account with a company, they will almost always address you by your name.
 If you are certain that you have an account with a company who you received an email from and they use a generic greeting, such as "sir" or "ma'am," be wary of this when reading the rest of the message.
 For example, emails from eFile.com will always include your username if you have an account with us.

 • Links: The email will have a link, requesting that the recipient click it and enter some information.
 You may be asked to enter your personal information to receive a payment or that you need to verify your identity to unlock your account.
 Doing so would give your information directly to someone who should not have it.
-Often, these are long links containing various numbers and letters in no order.
 Inspect the link and take note of why you are being asked to click on it.
-Sometimes, the link is even disguised as a button; read the rest of the email to see why exactly you are being asked to click the button.

 • Message: The bulk of the email will try to convince you to click their link or button and enter your information as soon as possible.
 They want a passcode, your bank numbers, or other personal information.
-The email may ask you to verify yourself to unlock your account, for example, by filling out a form with your account information.
 Be aware of the language in the email; if you do click the link, note the address of the page, the legitimacy of the page, and review the information being requested.

 • Sender: If some of the above information has raised your concern, see where the email is coming from.
 Scammers may use a variation of a company's email and even use the company logo as their contact, appearing as the company itself.
 Be sure that the sender is a person you know or a company email which you have interacted with before and/or recognize.

-How the IRS and State Agencies Fight Email Tax Scams
+How Do the IRS and State Agencies Fight Email Tax Scams?

 The IRS and the Treasury Inspector General for Tax Administration (TIGTA) work with the U.S. Computer Emergency Readiness Team (US-CERT) and various Internet service providers and international CERT teams to have the phishing sites taken offline as soon as they are reported.